Custardcs/MelonOS/README.md

 - Security design and implementation
 - Cross-platform architecture

-Please see CONTRIBUTING.md for detailed information on how to get involved.

 ## FAQ

 **Q: Why build a completely new OS instead of modifying Linux or another existing system?**